 But when the estimate came back at around $1million, they quickly changed their mind.

-Not only was the price tag significantly higher than they’d expected, they’d been told the job of doing a full removal and replacement of the pipes in the 21-storey structure would take two months, and would require that the building be vacated for the entire time.
+Not only was the price tag significantly higher than they’d expected, they’d been told the job of doing a full removal and replacement of the pipes in the 21-storey structure would take two months.
+This would require that the building be vacated for the entire time.

 This would mean disruption of AMP Capitol’s own operations as well as the operations of the many other tenants and businesses in the building.
-These tenants would have to either be relocated or shut down for the two months, meaning loss of rental income as well as a range of potential compensation claims.
+Tenants would have to either be relocated or shut down for the two months.
+Meaning loss of rental income as well as a range of potential compensation claims.

 Nulfow’s Franchise Support Manager, Matt Bell, said it was starting to look like a bit of nightmare for the owners.